AdolfoGonzalez112/WHSTechNotes/journal.md

 I learned how the phoenix suns have never won a nba championchip.
 # February 24, 2025
 Technology can help by translating and educating older people about the new words young people be using.
+# March 3, 2025
+I wasnt really paying attention to the class while the sub was here, But she seemed chill she wasnt getting mad or anything.